-Follow instructions detailed in the General Safety & Care portion of this document.
+Follow instructions detailed in the General Safety & Care Information section of this document.

 Only use the battery charger supplied.
-Using a non-approved charger may damage the battery pack and could cause overheating.
+Using a unapproved charger may damage the battery pack and could cause overheating.

 To charge, the rechargeable batteries pack must be connected to the transmitter.
 Connect the mains charger to the charging socket on the side of the transmitter and connect the charger to a suitable mains socket.
+Or if needed rechargeable tray can be charged independently.